 Read our Privacy Notice

-The purpose of this privacy notice is to inform you, as a user of Be Part of Research, about what information we collect when you visit the service, how we use the information, whether the information is disclosed and the ways in which we protect users' privacy.
-At all times, we want you to feel secure when using the website and associated services.
+Be Part of Research is committed to protecting and respecting your privacy.
+The purpose of this Privacy Notice is to inform you, as a user of Be Part of Research, about what information we collect when you visit the service, how we use your information, whether or not your information is shared, and the ways in which we protect your privacy.
+At all times, we want you to feel secure when using this website and associated services.

 The Department of Health and Social Care (DHSC) is the Data Controller for the Be Part of Research site under the Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 (Data Protection Laws).

-The Consortium of the University of Leeds and Guy’s and St Thomas’ NHS Foundation Trust (The Consortium) is the Data Processor for Be Part of Research.
-The Consortium provides the National Institute for Health Research (NIHR) Clinical Research Network Coordinating Centre (CRNCC) on behalf of the Department of Health and Social Care and the CRNCC is responsible for the processing of your personal data.
+The Consortium, made up of the University of Leeds and Guy’s and St Thomas’ NHS Foundation Trust (The Consortium) is the Data Processor for Be Part of Research.
+The Consortium provides the National Institute for Health and Care Research (NIHR) Clinical Research Network Coordinating Centre (CRNCC) on behalf of the Department of Health and Social Care and the CRNCC is responsible for the processing of your personal data.

 The CRNCC manages the NIHR Clinical Research Network (CRN) on behalf of the Department of Health and Social Care.
-The CRN makes it possible for patients and health professionals across England to participate in clinical research studies within the NHS.
+The CRN makes it possible for patients, the public and health and social care organisations across England to participate in and deliver health and care research studies.

-The CRN provides the infrastructure that allows high-quality clinical research funded by charities, research funders and life-sciences industry to be undertaken throughout the NHS.
+The CRN provides the infrastructure that allows high-quality research funded by charities, research funders and the life-sciences industry to be undertaken throughout the NHS and in other health and care settings.
 The CRN works with patients and the public to make sure their needs are placed at the heart of all research, and provides opportunities for patients to gain earlier access to new and better treatments through research participation.

-This information is then kept in our internet access logs.
 We collect information directly from you in a number of ways.
 One way is by using cookies.
 Cookies are small files of information that save and retrieve information about your visit to our site, such as how you entered our site, how you navigated through the site and what information was of interest to you.
-This information is collected for a number of reasons, for example, to help develop the website and associated services.

 See our separate Cookies statement for more information on the cookies we use.